 Look how pretty.

 You can apply this same tutorial to smaller-scaled stacked tassels like the super cute earrings you see in stores and online right now.
-But if you make them you have to buy smaller and thinner thread and also measure again to make sure they are the same size.
-I’m talking about the below earrings.
+But if you make them you have to buy smaller and thinner threads and also measure again to make sure they are the same size.
+I’m talking about my fringe earring tutorial.
 Love them.

 You might also like these other projects of mine:

 Is this something you might try to make?
 I hope you like it as much as I do.